 To help facilitate the schedule change process for students at Bedford High School, the BHS Counseling Department hosts Arena Day at the end of August prior to the start of school.
-All School Counselors, Program Administrators, and Program Directors are present to assist students.
-This process enables students to begin school with a schedule they are comfortable with to fulfill graduation requirements.
-While students may submit Level Change Request Forms at Arena Day, Program Administrators/Directors will begin reviewing these forms the following day.
-These requests will be considered on a space available basis in addition to the standard review process.
+This process enables students to begin school with a complete schedule they are comfortable with to fulfill graduation requirements.